 The Tickle Server is a subcomponent of Task Server.
-The Tickle Server component runs only on the Notification Server and is responsible for notifying Task Servers of pending tasks for their clients.
+The Tickle Server component runs only on the SMP Server (Symantec Management Platform or Notification Server) and is responsible for notifying Task Servers of pending tasks for their clients.
 Task Servers also have the native ability to tickle their registered clients, which is separate from the Tickle Server component on the Notification Server.

 Settings > Notification Server > Site Server Settings from the menu bar and then navigating to

 Note: Task Server task/job information is not received through the Symantec Management Agent configuration policy but is received directly by the Client Task Agent from its registered Task Server.
 As such, forcing the Agent to update its configuration policy will not force the Client Task Agent to receive pending task information.

 By default, the Tickle Server uses port 50123 for Task Servers and Task Servers use port 50124 to tickle Client Task Agents and can also be adjusted by navigating to the same location as the Update Interval mentioned above.